VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 - should be uniformly distributed during a period of time, configurable via VIP
 - is defined in the multiple tokens enabled for the Prime program

-This requirement will be mainly satisfied with the `PrimeLiquidityProvider` contract:
+These requirements will be mainly satisfied with the `PrimeLiquidityProvider` contract:

 - The `Prime` contract has a reference to the `PrimeLiquidityProvider` contract
-- The `Prime` contract will transfer to itself the available liquidity from the `PrimeLiquidityProvider` as soon as it’s needed when a user claims interests (as it's done with the `ProtocolShareReserve` contract), to reduce the number of transfers
+- The `Prime` contract will transfer to itself the available liquidity from the `PrimeLiquidityProvider` as soon as it’s needed when a user claims interests, to reduce the number of transfers
 - The `Prime` contract takes into account the tokens available in the `PrimeLiquidityProvider` contract, when the interests are accrued and the estimated APR calculated

 Regarding the `PrimeLiquidityProvider`,